QA1S/heartbeat-sound/README.md

    - A DenseNet-inspired CNN architecture is implemented for feature extraction and classification.
    - Training, validation, and evaluation are conducted.
    - Implemented in: **`model_training.ipynb`**

+Note: I have included a datasets folder that can be used instead of an API call to the Kagglehub dataset.
 ---

 ## **Project Structure**

 ── preproces_data.ipynb   # Notebook for preprocessing heartbeat audio data
 ── train_model.ipynb       # Notebook for model implementation and training
-── dataset /                      # Directory to store spectrograms and datasets
+── dataset /                      # Directory to store spectrograms and datasets (not required to run if you use the kagglehub API call provided in the code)

-## Requirements
-Install the required Python libraries: pip install torch torchvision torchaudio numpy matplotlib

 ## How to Run
 Preprocess the Data:
 Run preproces_data.ipynb to convert audio data into spectrograms and split the data.
+Use the data folder produced from running this file in the next step.

 ## Train the Model:
 Run train_model.ipynb to train the DenseNet model on the preprocessed spectrograms.
+The training cell provides the accuracy evaluation as well.